-- 2.1 Informal consultation was undertaken on the individual topic papers in the autumn of 2007.
-This generated only a small number of responses but nevertheless allows for involvement at the initial stages of SPD preparation. - 2.2 A 6-week public consultation was scheduled following approval of the consultation draft by Council.
-This commenced on Monday 9th March 2009 until Friday 24th April 2009. - 2.3 Consultation proposed No further consultation is planned. - 2.4 In summary a number of alterations have been made in the light of 61 representations received.
-These representations and proposed changes are detailed in Appendix 1.

-2.5 Key points raised include:
+- 2.1 A 6-week public consultation was scheduled following approval of the consultation draft by Council.
+This commenced on Monday 9th March 2009 until Friday 24th April 2009. - 2.2 In summary a number of alterations have been made in the light of 61 representations received.
+These representations and proposed changes were detailed Appendix 1 of Report to Executive ED.07/11. - 2.3 No further consultation is planned. - 2.4 Key points raised include: - rationalisation of references to movement and transport, to avoid duplication and to reflect new national guidance; - strengthening of references to the designing out of crime and enhancement of public safety; - strengthening of references to green infrastructure; - expansion of the document's illustrative examples of householder extensions; - consideration of housing density levels which respond to the character of the area in which they are to be built;

-- rationalisation of references to movement and transport, to avoid duplication and to reflect new national guidance; - strengthening of references to the designing out of crime and enhancement of public safety; - strengthening of references to green infrastructure; - expansion of the document's illustrative examples of householder extensions; - consideration of housing density levels which respond to the character of the area in which they are to be built; - sustainable design and the inclusion of environmental aspects such as water conservation and the use of sustainable drainage systems - Parking provision and comments in respect of highway design/layout. - Opportunities to enhance biodiversity on sites.
+- sustainable design and the inclusion of environmental aspects such as water conservation and the use of sustainable drainage systems - Parking provision and comments in respect of highway design/layout. - Opportunities to enhance biodiversity on sites. - 2.5 The Scrutiny Panel suggested that the references to 'Parking Provision' on p25 of the draft (paragraphs 5.34 and 5.35 be redrafted to increase flexibility in relation to provision the previous text is appended as Appendix B and suggested new text is included within the document.